gymreklab/cse185-spring18-week5/labreport/CSE185_Week5_LabReport.md

 ### GWAS (1 pt)
 * How many variants pass genome-wide significance in the GWAS with and without controlling for population structure?
 After clumping variants, how many independent signals remain?
-* Include Manhattan plots and QQ plots for each GWAS carried out.
+* Include Manhattan plots and QQ plots for each GWAS carried out and compare the results with and without controlling for population structure.
 * Include a table of genome-wide significant results after clumping.

 ### Eye color prediction (1 pt)